gforcada/haproxy_log_analysis/README.rst

   Reports a list of requests that downstream servers took more than 1 second to response.

+``counter_slow_requests``
+  Reports the amount of requests that downstream servers took more than 1 second to response.

 ``server_load``
   Reports a breakdown of how many requests were processed by each downstream server.
 Note that currently it does not take into account the backend the